robinhayward/roadar/README.md

 The app should detect your movement and notify other apps that you are near and moving or stationary.

+A non-exhaustive list of challenges remaining with this demo:

+- The science of when and how often to alert drivers of cyclists movement would obviously need lots of work to make sure people like it.
+- Not a lot of data can be transmitted between Bluetooth iBeacons at the moment.
+This makes it hard to add tracking information for who is who and where they are etc.
+- GPS has not been employed yet so it's not possible to get anything more than a signal that someone is a 'distance' away from you.
+Keeping in mind the best way to use this might be with an additional smaller piece of kit for cyclists etc, I was aiming to see how far I could get keeping the technologies utilized to a minimum.
+- Some kind of internet registration or device registration would be good so different users can be identified uniquely, lots ideas could be explored from that.
+- Bluetooth may have latency in faster traffic conditions, something that can be overcome no doubt.
+- Mixing in additional ingredients like GPS could make things more accurate but also introduce latency, cost, power issues and make it harder to create a device that isn't a phone for people to use.
+-
 ## Code

 The code is from a year or so ago now, iOS 7/8, Objective-C stuff and for a very hacky prototype so not production ready but does the job as a test.